DEPUTY CHIEF BRYAN DORMAN

 Interim Chief Dorman is married to Melinda and they have three children.

-Sergeant Smith began her career with the Bartow Police Department in 1999 as a Public Safety Aid, while attending Polk State College.
-Once she completed Police Standards, she became a sworn officer in 2001, assigned to the Patrol Section.
+Captain Michelle Smith began her career with the Bartow Police Department in 1999 as a Public Safety Aide, while attending Polk State College.
+Upon completion of Police Standards, she became a sworn police officer in 2001, and was assigned to the Patrol Section.